Rotational spectroscopy as a tool to investigate interactions between vibrational polyads in symmetric top molecules: low-lying states $v_8 \le 2$ of methyl cyanide, CH$_3$CN: Expanded database for CH CN line parameters

 \section{Expanded database for CH$_3$CN line parameters}

 Compilations of CH$_3$CN molecular line parameters are greatly expanded by including new or updated predictions of spectra within or between the three states of the present investigation.
-Predictions of rotational and infrared spectra for astrophysical applications will be available in the catalog section\footnote{http://www.astro.uni-koeln.de/cdms/catalog} of the CDMS~\cite{CDMS_1,CDMS_2} and that of JPL\footnote{http://spec.jpl.nasa.gov/ftp/pub/catalog/catdir.html} \cite{JPL-catalog_1998}.
-The parameter, line, fit and other auxiliary files are available online as supplements with the publication and in the Cologne Spectroscopy Data section\footnote{http://www.astro.uni-koeln.de/site/vorhersagen/daten/CH3CN/CH3CN/} of the CDMS.
+Predictions of rotational and infrared spectra for astrophysical applications will be available in the catalog section\footnote{https://cdms.astro.uni-koeln.de/classic/entries/} of the CDMS~\cite{CDMS_1,CDMS_2} and that of JPL\footnote{http://spec.jpl.nasa.gov/ftp/pub/catalog/catdir.html} \cite{JPL-catalog_1998}.
+The parameter, line, fit and other auxiliary files are available online as supplements with the publication and in the Cologne Spectroscopy Data section\footnote{https://cdms.astro.uni-koeln.de/classic/predictions/daten/CH3CN/CH3CN/} of the CDMS.
 For remote sensing of, e.g., Titan, the new compilation will also be provided to HITRAN \cite{HITRAN_2012} and GEISA \cite{GEISA_2009} with N$_2$-pressure and self-broadening information included.
 For this, the extensive pressure broadening CH$_3$CN measurements of $P$ and $R$ branch transitions of $\nu_4$ \cite{MeCN_nu4_int_2008} were modeled by extending \textit{empirical expressions} applied to ammonia \cite{NH3_2mu_1996,NH3_10mu_2004}.
 The resulting polynomial has no physical meaning, but it does provide reasonable estimates of Lorentz broadening coefficients for CH$_3$CN transitions.